 We don't know why either.

-Although it has course-corrected recently, it still falls behind on the exclusives front.
+Although it eventually course-corrected, the console still falls behind the compeition on the exclusives front.
 That said, Forza Horizon 4 is the best arcade racer on the market, and no third-person shooters feel better in hand than Gears of War 4 and 5.

 The vast majority of console games are made by third-party developers operating under publishers like Ubisoft, Activision, Electronic Arts, Warner Bros. and Bandai Namco, among others.

 With only a few exceptions, most of these come to both the PlayStation 4 and Xbox One, with very little to differentiate them.
 Occasionally, these games will have console-specific content like exclusive maps and skins or early access to DLC, but this is fairly trivial and shouldn't drive your decision.

 The Nintendo Switch is the outlier here.
 It's less powerful than its competitors and, as a result, does miss out on significant third-party releases, notably Call of Duty, Destiny and newer Assassin's Creed games.